jeremy-koch/MCEN3030/0_details/course-policies.md

 Forgetting to submit work does not absolve you from these penalties.
 You can consider the zero on the assignment to be a penalty for not confirming that your work was submitted.

 [Some of the best advice I can give you](../9_readings/success.md) is: get the easy stuff right.
-Submitting your work on time (and confirming it was submitted) is an example of "the easy stuff".
+Submitting your work on time (and confirming it was submitted) is an example of the easy stuff.
 If you are going to do the hard work of completing the assignment, don't mess up the easy work of submitting it on time.

 ## AI Policy